 University of Colorado research: Testing 50 Bridges around the country while living in a motorhome below each structure.

-Two years of adventures and misadventures in the field including lightning strikes taking out equipment, cattle getting tangled in instrumentation cables and destroying equipment, and semi truck wheel hitting the motorhome.
-The entire team survived all of this testing and in every case, obtained excellent data.
-During the entire two year testing period, many of the district DOT personnel in each location would “adopt” us for the week which including visiting every day to see how things were going, baking us a coconut cream pie, and lending us movies to play on our portable VHS player including the classic “Killer Klowns from Outer Space”.
+The research project took two years, and included several adventures and misadventures in the field including lightning strikes taking out equipment, cattle getting tangled in instrumentation cables and destroying equipment, and a semi-truck wheel hitting the motorhome.
+The entire team survived all of this while testing, and in every case, obtained excellent data.
+During the entire two year testing period, many of the district DOT (department of transportation) personnel in each location would “adopt” us for the week.
+They would visit us daily to see how things were going, bake us delicious goodies such as coconut cream pies, and lend us movies to play on our portable VHS player including the classic “Killer Klowns from Outer Space”.

 Bungee Jumping 1990

-Once BDI was formed, one of the first projects consisted of recording data for a startup company that offered bungee jumping from hot air balloons.
+Once formed, one of BDI’s first projects consisted of recording data for a startup company that offered bungee jumping from hot air balloons.
 The testing system was configured to record data from the gondola supports to ensure an adequate factor of safety was being maintained.
-Testing was overseen by an FAA representative, and payment consisted of eight free bungee jumps.
+An FAA representative oversaw testing, and payment consisted of eight free bungee jumps.

 Based on experience gained through all of the temporary field testing, BDI began installing equipment for longer-term data collection.